ShivaDarapaneni/Patient_AI/README.md

 ## Prerequisites

-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following:

 - Python 3.8 or higher
 - ArangoDB (running locally or accessible via a network)